amimbs/react-weather-app-server/README.md

 ## General Info
 `MyWeatha` is a full stack website that utilizes user authentication and authorization to display the weather forecast of any location selected by the user.
 The user can even set a location as their default weather forecast.

 This is repository is the Server side of the website.
-The server side can be found [here](https://github.com/amimbs/react-weather-app-client.git).
+The client side can be found [here](https://github.com/amimbs/react-weather-app-client.git).

 ## Local Installation
 1) You will need to install the client and server repositories.